iCliniq Logo

 • Rectal bleeding: bright red blood seen in the toilet after passing out stool.

-Treatment of Anal Stenosis?
+What Is the Treatment of Anal Stenosis?

-• Sphincterotomy: procedure of cutting the anal sphincter muscle to open the anal canal.
+• Sphincterotomy: Procedure of cutting the anal sphincter muscle to open the anal canal.

 If the condition still occurs, the following treatment modalities can be performed: